Help Someone Home By Planning Your Financial Future

 There are many reasons for homelessness- mental illness, addiction, lack of education, poor choices, bad luck.
 But having a safe place to live is crucial to overcoming these circumstances- and helping people to achieve safe housing is what VMC does so well.
 Contributing to an endowment is important to me, because it means VMC will be making an important difference in our community for many years to come.”

-LEARN MORE ABOUT becoming a founding member of the Billy Courier Legacy Society.
+LEARN MORE ABOUT becoming a founding member of the Billy Currier Legacy Society.

 GIVING THROUGH A PLANNED GIFT